joelpittet/PHP-stable-sort-functions/README.md

 Introduction
 ------------
-Collection of sort functions using stable sort.
+Collection of sort utility methods using stable sort.
 Equal values remain in the original order.
 Only different values are sorted.

-These sort functions follow the same interface and have the same functionality and features as the builtin sort functions (except they add guaranteed sort order).
+These sort utility methods follow the same interface and have the same functionality and features as the builtin sort utility methods (except they add guaranteed sort order).
 They have an "s" prefixed to the function name.

 Each function has it's own file.
 Since you're likely to want to only include